jkvim/react-infinite-slide/README.md

 ```

 ### `ArrowRight`
-This default right arrow component, you can pass it to `Slides` as
+This is default right arrow component, you can pass it to `Slides` as
 props of `arrowRight`, or you can custom your `ArrowRight` component
 like [ArrowLeft](#arrowleft)

 ### `Dots`
-This default dots component, you can pass it to `Slides` as props of `dots`,
+This is default dots component, you can pass it to `Slides` as props of `dots`,
 or you can custom your `Dots` component, `Slides` will inject `onDotsClick` to
 it and you **MUST** call `props.onDotsClick(key)` when dot is be clicked. parameter
 `key` is the index of the slide, like below example